-Since then, every year, hundreds of volunteers have offered time, talent, and funding to execute a feast on Thanksgiving afternoon for upwards of 3,000 guests, including families, seniors, the homeless, and college students from around the area.
+Since then, every year hundreds of volunteers have offered time, talent, and funding to execute a feast on Thanksgiving afternoon for upwards of 3,000 guests, including families, seniors, the homeless, and college students from around the area.
 This year, the feast will be a take-out event in keeping with the safety guidelines established by Governor Northam.

 “I can’t emphasize enough how this is for everyone.
-We especially try to develop ways for the elderly and the homeless to be part of this,” Neilson says, “but we want to bring together those from all walks of life to share in the meal.”
+We especially try to develop ways for the elderly and the homeless to be part of this,” Neilson says, “but we want to help those from all walks of life to appreciate the meal.”

-With that in mind, Neilson always reassures folks who ask, that they are not taking food out of anyone’s mouth by joining the community at the table.
+With that in mind, Neilson always reassures folks who ask, that they are not taking food out of anyone’s mouth by joining the community.
 “We have to plan for a certain amount, but no one will be turned away on Thanksgiving.
 That’s the meaning of food fellowship.”

 Other volunteers are needed to perform various tasks in the dining area, entertain, work donation tables, and offer information from their own organizations.
 The day before the event, volunteers prepare food and organize things for Thanksgiving Day.
 Neilson says one special volunteer opportunity is for students and young adults, fourteen to twenty-four years old, who act as the official servers that day.

-In addition to a traditional Thanksgiving feast of turkey and all the trimmings, the Giving Heart works to coordinate other important services during the course of the day.
-After the meal, guests have the opportunity to browse an on-site donation center and leave with food bags, self-care items, or other seasonal essentials, such as gloves, hats, scarves, and blankets.
-This year, a blanket-making opportunity on Wednesday should increase the number of blankets that are distributed.
-“This started last year as a last-minute project and was very popular with our volunteers,” Neilson says.
-Guests can also get a free haircut, thanks to the donated services of local barbers.
+In past years, in addition to a traditional Thanksgiving feast of turkey and all the trimmings, the Giving Heart worked to coordinate other important services during the course of the day.
+After the meal, guests had the opportunity to browse an on-site donation center and leave with food bags, self-care items, or other seasonal essentials, such as gloves, hats, scarves, and blankets.
+One year, a blanket-making opportunity increased the number of blankets that were distributed.
+“This started as a last-minute project and was very popular with our volunteers,” Neilson says.
+Guests could also get a free haircut, thanks to the donated services of local barbers.

-Transportation is available to and from the Feast from various points around Richmond.
+Transportation was available to and from the event from various points around Richmond.
 “Last year, we worked with GRTC to meet some of the transportation needs within the city.
 Our goal this year is to expand this community outreach and make it available to even more people,” Neilson says.